syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Digital%20Signature/Signing-an-existing-PDF-document/).

 ## Sign an existing document using stream

 You can load the signature field from an existing PDF document and add certificate to the document using stream as follows.